Insurance Claims Definition and Help with Your Claim

 Depending on the type of insurance claim you are making, the process will be different.
 Home insurance and personal property insurance claims will involve meeting with adjusters, getting approvals for estimates, making repairs, or replacing items.
 Each of these steps can be frustrating and confusing if you don't know what to expect.

-Unfortunately, due to the complexity of insurance claims, miscommunication is a common occurrence when trying to get the information you need from your insurance company.
+Due to the complexity of insurance claims, miscommunication is a common occurrence when trying to get the information you need from your insurance company.
 This seems to hold especially true when you have a major claim for your home resulting from a disaster event.
 Help yourself by understanding how major disaster home insurance claims work.

-The other aspect to claims is how a claim will be paid.
+The other aspect of claims is how a claim will be paid.
 You might have experienced a claims situation where it seems that one person got paid more than another for the same type of damage or loss.
 Many think this is because the other person has a better insurance company, but this is incorrect.
 The first thing that determines how much money you will get in a claim is the type of coverage and options you chose when you purchased your specific policy.

 Be clear about what will be paid by insurance for your contents or personal property as a homeowner or renter.
 Understand what's covered by home contents insurance and the special limits on personal contents.
 If you have additional structures on your property, understand whether your policy will cover any claims for outbuildings and other structures.

-How Will a Claim Be Paid?
+How Will a Claim Be Paid

 Homeowner insurance offers several types of coverage.
 The one you have will have a significant impact on how much you get paid in a claim.
 Learn about choosing the best home insurance and coverages so you get the most money in a claim.